iclectic/tabletools/src/docs/using-table-tools.md

 export default BasicStateExample;
 ```

+## Serialising the table state

-The **first** parameter passed to the function is the __serialisedState_.
-The serialised state is used
+The **first** parameter passed to the function is the *_serialisedTableState*.
-when a "serialiser" is provided, which is a function that converts a table state into any wanted format when the state is changed.
+This a "serialised" representation of the tables' state and is used when a "serialiser" is provided,
+which is a function that converts a table state into any wanted format when the state is changed.

 We can for example provide the `convertToOffsetAndLimit` function as a serialiser for the pagination state: